Crisis in Yemen

 In Yemen, a child dies every 10 minutes from preventable causes.
 For the 400,000 severely malnourished children under 5, any day could be their last

 With basic services like water, health care and sanitation all but collapsed, 28 million Yemenis have been forced to rely on deliveries of fuel and humanitarian aid.
-But with violence in the port of Hodeida disrupting the supplies families need to survive, more and more parents have despaired over where their children's next meal would come from.
+But with violence in Hodeida disrupting the supplies families need to survive, more and more parents have despaired over where their children's next meal would come from.
 18.5 million people are already food insecure – a number projected to rise by 3.5 million.
 Nearly 1.8 million children under age five are malnourished.

 To continue responding to children’s needs, UNICEF needs supporters' help.

 7 Reasons Why We Must End Malnutrition in Yemen Now: